The 2017 Robert Walters Global Salary Survey has revealed that vendor management specialist salaries will rise 10% in 2017.

 IT procurement experience in demand

-“Across all levels of seniority we have seen demand grow for high quality procurement professionals over the past year, with those with IT procurement experience being particularly highly sought after,” commented Sam Walters, Associate Director at Robert Walters.
+“Across all levels of seniority we have seen demand grow for high quality procurement professionals over the past year, with those with IT procurement experience being particularly highly sought after,” commented Daniel Connors, Associate Director at Robert Walters.

 While confidence remains high among employers there is still a sense that delivering cost efficiency is a high priority, driving demand for procurement specialists.
 As employers compete over a relatively small talent pool, we have seen salaries driven up.